AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 >[!IMPORTANT]
 >Depending on your version of Adobe Commerce, there have been reports of an error when trying to edit the product in the Adobe Commerce Admin.
 Using the REST API it creates the product, but the linked download has a price of `null`.
 When you use the Adobe Commerce Admin to edit the product, an error message is shown: `Deprecated Functionality: number_format(): Passing null to parameter #1 ($num) of type float is deprecated in /app/vendor/magento/module-downloadable/Ui/DataProvider/Product/Form/Modifier/Data/Links.php on line 228`.
 The easiest fix is to use the update link API - POST V1/products/{sku}/downloadable-links.
 The code example is described [Update a product download link using CURL](#update-downloadable-links).

-## Create a downloadable product using curl with a file that exists on the website
+## Create a downloadable product using curl with a URL and a remote location for the download

+This example shows how to create a downloadable product with the URL for the download that is NOT on the same server.
+This is typical if the file is in an S3 bucket or other digital asset manager.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \